simonehagey/orbdot/docs/source/getting_started.rst

 The Settings File
 -----------------
-This file is the highest level of input, being the only file that the :class:`~orbdot.star_planet.StarPlanet` class needs to read.
-This ``.json`` file is the top-level input file.
-It specifies the path names containing the data, the desired nested sampling implementation and settings, the system information file, directories to save the results, and priors.
+This .json file is the primary input required by the :class:`~orbdot.star_planet.StarPlanet` class.
+It specifies the path names for the data, the desired nested sampling implementation and settings, the system information file, directories for saving results, and priors.
 The keys are:

-.
-This 'settings_file' provides the directories that contain the data and
-        specifies certain settings needed for model fitting algorithms, including the priors.

 .. list-table::
    :header-rows: 1